nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is `CampusConnect` and the **Actor** is a `NUS student who stays in campus`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: UC1- Opt out notifications**

 **MSS**

-1. User requests to list persons
+1. User requests to opt out from receiving notifications.
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+2. System requests for confirmation.
+3. User confirms.
+4. System opts out the user from receiving notifications. <br>
 Use case ends.

 **Extensions**
+   * 1a.
+System detects an error in data entered.
+     * 1a1.
+System shows the correct format for request.
+     * 1a2.
+User enters a new opt out request.

+     Steps 1a1-1a2 are repeated until the data entered are correct. <br> Use case resumes from step 4.

+**Use case: UC2 - List contacts**

+**MSS**
+1. User requests list all contacts.
+2. System shows a list of all contacts. <br>
+Use case ends.

+**Use case: UC3 - Delete emergency contact**

+**MSS**
+1. User <ins>lists all contacts (UC2).</ins>
+2. User enters an index to delete contact as an emergency contact.
+3. System deletes contact from the emergency contact list. <br> Use case ends.

+**Extensions**
+* 1a.
+System shows an empty contact list.
+Use case ends.
 * 2a.
-The list is empty.
+System detects an invalid index entered.
+  * 2a1.
+System shows an error message.
+  * 2a2.
+User enters a new delete request. <br>
+  Steps 2a1- 2a2 are repeated until the data entered are correct. <br> Use case resumes from step 3.

+**Use case: UC4 - Delete contact**

+**MSS**
+1. User <ins>lists all contacts (UC2).</ins>
+2. User enters an index to delete a contact from the system.
+3. System deletes contact inside its system. <br>
 Use case ends.

+**Extensions**
+* 1a.
+System shows an empty contact list.
+Use case ends.
+* 2a.
+System detects an invalid index entered.
+  * 2a1.
+System shows an error message.
+  * 2a2.
+User enters a new delete request. <br>
+  Steps 2a1- 2a2 are repeated until the data entered are correct. <br> Use case resumes from step 3.

+**Use Case UC5: Add emergency contact**

+**MSS**
+1. User <ins>lists all contacts (UC2).</ins>
+2. User adds a contact to the emergency contact list.
+3. System adds the contact into the emergency contact list. <br>
+Use case ends.

+**Extensions**
-* 3a.
-The given index is invalid.
+* 1a.
+System detects that the tag given to the contact is invalid.
+  * 1a1.
+System shows the valid tags for input.
+  * 1a2.
+User enters a new add emergency contact request. <br>
+  Steps 1a1- 1a2 are repeated until the data entered are correct. <br>
+  Use case resumes from step 3.
+* 1b.
+System detects an invalid index entered.

-    * 3a1.
-AddressBook shows an error message.
+  * 1b1.
+System shows an error message.
+  * 1b2.
+User enters a new delete request. <br>
+  Steps 1b1- 1b2 are repeated until the data entered are correct. <br>

-      Use case resumes at step 2.
+  Use case resumes from step 3.

 *{More to be added}*